Want to know here to find the best art in Italy? Look no further! This is the definitive guide to the best artworks and masterpieces in Italy.

 1. Capidomonte Museum, Naples

-Located in the Capodimonte Palace, the Capodimonte Museum houses a collection of fine and decorative arts mostly from Naples.
+Located in the Capodimonte Palace, the brilliant Capodimonte Museum houses a collection of fine and decorative arts mostly from Naples.
 The core of its collection was compiled by the powerful Farnese and Bourbon families.

 The Capodimonte Museum has works by Caravaggio, Masaccio, Titian, Raphael, El Greco, Bruegel, and Sebastiano del Piombo (who also decorated the Villa Farnesina in Rome).